 What I am asking is that people practice being conscious and aware.
 This way, when they catch themselves, they will learn how to say no when they are doing something that is not primarily in alignment with what would bring them the greatest joy.

-Once we actually have a sense of who we are, what we need and what we want, what excites us, and what we don’t really care about–that provides a compass for us to move through our lives–then part of that practice is to continually say no to things for which we may have been rewarded in the past; beliefs and actions we may have gotten some strokes about.
+Once we actually have a sense of who we are, what we need and what we want, what excites us, and what we don’t really care about–we now have an internal compass that provides us with a way to move through our lives.
+It becomes part of a practice to identify then begin to say no to things for which we may have been rewarded in the past; beliefs and actions where we may have received some strokes.

 We can learn to say no to those distractions, bless them, and then be honest in relation to our own vibration.
 As we strengthen, do work that we love, and keep doing activities that we love from a sense of being who we are, we get a greater sense of who we are.
 We get more and more feedback.
 We get more and more feedback about who we actually are.
 It is a process.